Borachio

 “So, here's the thing - we didn't come from a long lineage of winemakers.
 In fact, we were pretty clueless when we first started out.
 Our journey began rather randomly, with us exploring the world of bold and robust Australian reds hailing from the illustrious regions of Coonawarra and Barossa.
 As we delved deeper into the world of organic food and started checking out local farmer's markets, we couldn't help but feel that the wine we were drinking just didn't quite cut it.
 That is, until a dear friend from Późno introduced us to the realm of Italian skin-contact wines and Jura reds.
 Before we knew it, we found ourselves tumbling down the rabbit hole, fully immersed in the rich and diverse universe of vino.
 We thought to ourselves ‘wow, we can drink this stuff all the time?’”

 In today’s sea of information, at times you will come across the term “zero-zero” wine, which is basically wine that hasn't had anything added or taken away during the winemaking process.
-Unlike conventional wines, these wines don’t have any coloring, sugar, acidity or flavor added to them and they do not go through fining or filtering.
+Unlike conventional wines, these wines don’t have any coloring, sugar, acidity or flavor added to them and they do not go through fining or filtering.“We make wine we want to drink.
+Luckily, we don’t owe money to investors, so we can do whatever we want.
+Pick a Semillon at 15% potential alcohol and make port with it?
+Why not?
+Two things that we care about is the farming and the experience we have through making the wine and consuming it.”

 The Wines